-SBRA participated so far in 9 European projects.
+Although SBRA primarily aims find suitable EU projects for its members, SBRA has over the years participated in 10 European projects.
 Most of the projects have been in the domain of knowledge economy, information society, and support to candidates and potential candidates from SE Europe.
 Activities in these projects gave SBRA’s staff valuable experiences in project execution and coordination, needed to be able to advise its members, broadened its European networking and supported its visibility and last but not least covered respective expenses.

-WBC-INCO.NET (2008-2012) - The Project facilitates the interaction between the Western Balkan Countries, the EU member states, the candidate and potential candidate countries and other states associated to the Framework Programmes for RTD and the European Commission.
+WBC-INCO.NET (2008-2014) - The project facilitated the interaction between the Western Balkan Countries, the EU member states, the candidate and potential candidate countries and other states associated to the Framework Programmes for RTD and the European Commission.
 Its main objective is to support the enhanced integration of the WBCs in the European Research Area.

 E-BUSINESS FOR CRAFT (2007-2008) - the project aimed to exchange best practices and develop better policy between e-business regional authorities and SME organisations in order to promote the use of e-business among micro enterprises and craftsmen.